ethanrobevans/ethanrobevans.github.io/cv.md

 - Competent machinist (CNC lathe & Mill)
 - Proficient with FDM and SLA additive manufacturing
-- Experience with high precision glassblowing for the semiconductor industry
+- Experience with high precision glassblowing and thermoforming for the semiconductor industry
 - Experience with Lean Manufacturing principles and systems